melodyyangaws/sql-based-etl/README.md

  ```
  Each CloudShell session will timeout after idle for 20 minutes, the installation may need to run again.

-### Test an ETL job in Jupyter
+### Test Arc ETL job in Jupyter
-* Login to the Jupyter found at [CloudFormation Output](https://console.aws.amazon.com/cloudformation/)
+* Login to Jupyter WebUI found at [CloudFormation Output](https://console.aws.amazon.com/cloudformation/).

-  * username -  `sparkoneks`, or your own login name specified at the deployment earlier.
+  * username - `sparkoneks`, or your login name specified.
-  * password - run the command in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/)
+  * password - get password in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/)
   ```bash
   JHUB_PWD=$(kubectl -n jupyter get secret jupyter-external-secret -o jsonpath="{.data.password}" | base64 --decode)
   echo -e "\nJupyter password: $JHUB_PWD"
   ```
   NOTE: The Jupyter session will end if it is inactive for 30 minutes.
-You may lose your work, if it hasn't been saved back to the Git repository.
-Alternatively, you can download it to your computer, which can be disabled in order to further enhance your data security.
+You may lose your work, if it hasn't been saved back to a Git repository.
+Or you can download it to your computer.
+The download capability is configurable and could be disabled in order to improve your data security.

-* Open the scd2 ETL job notebook `sql-based-etl/source/example/scd2-job.ipynb`.
+* Open a sample notebook `sql-based-etl/source/example/scd2-job.ipynb` in Jupyter cloned from the current repo.

-In thius example, we will create a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format.
-You will have a hands-on experience to do the SQL-based ETL to implement the incremental data load in Data Lake.
+  This example will create a table to support [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format.
+You will get hands-on experience on SQL-based ETL by walking through the incremental data load in Data Lake.

-To demonstrate the DevOps best practice, your Jupyter instance clones the latest source artifact from the current Git repository each time when you login.
-In real practice, you must check-in all the changes to your source repository, in order to save and run the ETL pipeline.
+  To demonstrate the best practice in DataDevOps, your Jupyter instance clones the latest source artifact from this Git repository each time when you login.
+In real practice, you must check-in all changes to a source repository, in order to save and trigger ETL pipelines.

-* Execute each block and observe the result.
-Change the data processing logic in SQL if you want.
+3. Execute each block and observe the result.
+Change SQL scripts on the notebook if you like.
-* The sample notebook outputs a `Delta Lake` table.
+4. The sample notebook outputs a `Delta Lake` table.
 Run a query in [Athena](https://console.aws.amazon.com/athena/) console to check if it is a SCD2 type.
     ```bash
     SELECT * FROM default.deltalake_contact_jhub WHERE id=12
     ```
 [*^ back to top*](#Table-of-Contents)

-### Submit & Orchestrate Arc ETL job
+### Submit & orchestrate Arc ETL job
 * Check EKS connection in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/).
 If no access, follow the first step in [Post Deployment](#Post-Deployment)
 ```bash
 kubectl get svc
 ```
-* Go to Argo website found in the Cloudformation output, run `argo auth token` in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/) to get a login token.
-Paste it to the Argo website.
+* Go to Argo website found in the Cloudformation output.
+Run `argo auth token` command in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/) to get a login token, and paste it to Argo.

 #### Submit a job on Argo UI

-  Click `SUBMIT NEW WORKFLOW` button, replace the content by the followings, then `SUBMIT`.
+  Click `SUBMIT NEW WORKFLOW` button, replace content by the followings, then `SUBMIT`.
 Click a pod (dot) to check application logs.

   ```yaml
   apiVersion: argoproj.io/v1alpha1